Learning Geodesics of Geometric Shape Deformations From Images

-According to a well known geodesic shooting algorithm~\citep{vialard2012}, the minimum of the previously defined distance metric above is uniquely determined by solving a Euler-Poincar\'{e} differential (EPDiff) equation~\citep{vialard2012,younes2009evolutions} with a given initial condition.
+According to a well-known geodesic shooting algorithm ~\citep{vialard2012}, the minimum of the previously defined distance metric above is uniquely determined by solving an Euler-Poincar\'{e} differential (EPDiff) equation~\citep{vialard2012,younes2009evolutions} with a given initial condition.
 That is, for $\forall v_0 \in V$, at $t = 0$, a geodesic path $t \mapsto \phi_t \in \Diff^\infty(\Omega)$ in the space of diffeomorphisms can be computed by forward shooting the EPDiff equation formulated as

 where $D$ denotes the Jacobian matrix and $\operatorname{div}$ is a divergence operator.